lighttransport/mlx/README.md

 * [ ] Use Win32 dlopen API on Windows(MSVC)
 * [x] Generate preamble code on Windows(MSVC)

-## Note on Win32 build
+## Note on Windows build

-Win32 build passes, but may not work yet.
+Windows build passes, but may not work yet.

 # MLX